uschpc/webportal-netlify-gatsby/src/navigation/about/people.md

 ### Systems Engineering & Infrastructure

-The Systems Engineering & Infrastructure team
+The Systems Engineering & Infrastructure team oversees the installation and maintenance of the CARC's computing resources, including Discovery, the CARC's high-performance computing cluster.

-Jimi
+**Jimi Chu**

-Bill
+**Bill Jendrzejek**

-Chris
+**Chris Taylor**

 ### Research Facilitation & Applications

-The Research Facilitation & Applications team
+The Research Facilitation & Applications team collaborates with researchers to develop workflows and strategies.
+The team also supports user education by facilitating computing workshops and consulting sessions.

-Cesar
+**Cesar Sul**

-Marco
+**Marco Olguin**

-Derek
+**Derek Strong**

 ### Cloud Computing & Web Development

-The Cloud Computing & Web Development team
+The Cloud Computing & Web Development team leads the development and maintenance of our website and our Research Computing User Portal, as well as the development of our upcoming hybrid cloud computing environment.

-James
+**James Hong**

-Yaseen
+**Yaseen Alkhafaji**

 ### Communications & Content

-The Communications & Content team
+Communications & Content includes external, user-facing communication, such as news stories, announcements, and social media, as well as the creation and curation of all CARC content featured on our website.

-Andrea
+**Andrea Renney**